jamesacarr/micro-api/README.md

 The current correlation ID is either a generated UUIDv4 or the value passed in via the request's `x-correlation-id` header.

-#### `log`
+#### `createLogger([options])`

-The log object used in Micro API Router.
-By default, all logs are output to the console in JSON format.
+Creates a new logger.
+All loggers created via this method will automatically log the Correlation ID of requests.

+If the `application` property is passed in via `options`, the logger will include the `name`, `host` and `version` properties in all logs.

+If the `logging` property is passed in via `options`, the logger will use these properties to create targets and formatters.
+This property can be ignored to add targets & formatters manually.

 For more information on customising the logging or adding new loggers, see: [Bristol](https://github.com/TomFrost/Bristol).

-All logs output using this logger will automatically include the Correlation ID assigned to each request.
-Micro API Router also logs all incoming requests to the console by default.
+#### `getLogger()`

+The current logger used by Micro API Router.
+By default, created based on `options.logging` passed into `createRouter`.

+#### `setLogger(logger)`

+Sets the global logger for Micro API Router.
+Can be any type of logger, as long as it has an `info` method (for logging request information).

 ## Contributing